anoop-gupt/pupax/README.md

 ![Version](https://img.shields.io/badge/version-0.0.0-blue.svg?cacheSeconds=2592000)
 [![Twitter: anoop__gupta](https://img.shields.io/twitter/follow/anoop__gupta.svg?style=social)](https://twitter.com/anoop__gupta)

 > An npm module for accessibility testing using axe-core with Puppeteer.
+Note: Axe-core® is a trademark of Deque Systems, Inc. in the US and other countries.

 ## Install